Jenny Lewis: Solo career

 In 2004, Conor Oberst invited Lewis to record a solo record for record label Team Love.
-Described by Lewis as "a kind of soul record", Rabbit Fur Coat (released January 24, 2006) features contributions from Oberst, M. Ward, and Maroon 5 guitarist James Valentine.
+Rabbit Fur Coat (released January 24, 2006) features contributions from Oberst, M. Ward, and Maroon 5 guitarist James Valentine.
 Ben Gibbard of Death Cab for Cutie guests on a cover of The Traveling Wilburys' "Handle With Care".
 The Watson Twins provide accompaniment on the album, billed as Jenny Lewis with the Watson Twins.
 Lewis toured with the Watson Twins in support of the album three times in 2006 and appeared with her band on the Late Show with David Letterman, The Late Late Show with Craig Ferguson, Late Night with Conan O'Brien and Later with Jools Holland.
 They also appeared on a Washington, D.C.–based children's music program called Pancake Mountain, performing the song "See Fernando".
 The album received positive reviews, with Entertainment Weekly writing, "Consider Lewis the Emmylou Harris of the Silverlake set" and Rolling Stone commenting that "her girlishly seductive vocals are more versatile than ever".
 The A.V.
 Club, Spin, and NPR music critic Meredith Ochs named it among the best albums of the year.

 In 2008, Lewis released a second solo album, this time without the Watson Twins, titled Acid Tongue.

 On July 29, 2014, Lewis released The Voyager.
 The album took five years to complete and is a reflection on Rilo Kiley's break-up and the death of her father.
 The release of the album was preceded by the single "Just One of the Guys".
 The music video for "Just One of the Guys" was released on July 15, 2014, through GQ and stars Lewis, Anne Hathaway, Kristen Stewart, Brie Larson, and Tennessee Thomas, former drummer of The Like (now disbanded).
 Lewis also directed the music video.